bsappe/latin102/quiz1.md

-**Needs revision**
+**Full credit**

 Part 1: recognizing nouns
 Identify the case, number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam - feminine, accusative, singular
-2. ❌ in coniugium - neuter, accusative or ablative, singular; if accusative: "into marriage" ; if ablative: "in marriage"
-       - (Revised: coniugium - neuter, nominative, accusative, vocative singular; "in coniugium" (accusative): "into marriage"
+2. in coniugium  - neuter, nominative, accusative, vocative singular; "in coniugium" (accusative): "into marriage"
 3. animo - masculine, dative or ablative, singular
 4. uirgine - feminine, ablative, singular
 5. parentes - masculine, nominative or accusative, plural